FOSSEE/st-scripts/getting_started_with_for.rst

 {{{ show the script which was created }}}

-Note that three lines after ``for`` statement, are indented using four spaces.
+Note that the lines after ``for`` statement, is indented using four spaces.

-{{{ highlight the three lines after for statement }}}
+{{{ highlight the line after for statement }}}

-It means that those three lines are part of the for loop.
-And it is called a block of statements.
-And the seventh line or the immediate line after the third line in the ``for`` loop is not indented,
+It means that line is part of the for loop.
+And it is a block of code, although it is only a single statement in the block.
+And the fourth line or the immediate line after the ``for`` block is not indented,

-{{{ highlight the seventh line - the line just after for loop }}}
+{{{ highlight the fourth line - the line just after for loop }}}

 it means that it is not part of the ``for`` loop and the lines after that doesn't fall in the scope of the ``for`` loop.
 Thus each block is